jdog/jdog/README.md

 #####jDog waits patiently

 jDog takes an innovative approach to loading modules.
-Instead of the focusing on loading, JDog focuses on waiting for things to be loaded.
-It has a powerful object traversing built in that allows you to look in deep nested properties.
+Instead of focusing on loading, JDog focuses on waiting for things to be loaded.
+It assumes that you have loaded the files already in a bundled or as script tags.
+It can load files too, but only if you specify that as a requirement.
+Inside is a powerful object traversing engine that allows you to look in deep nested properties.

 #####traversing objects made easy